insacuri/chocobros/README.md

  # TODO

  Stuff to do in the future
-  - decide on DB technology (mongodb?)
+  - Baseline DB scripts (set up data onto a fresh DB)
+  - Search functionality
-  - authentication (experiment with bcrypt or something similar?
+  - Login and Authentication (experiment with bcrypt or something similar?
 2FA with a time based token?)
   - Deck builder
   - Splitting out non-visible functionality into an API?
+  - Blog/deck of the week section